-The first and second conditions of the sentence retain the distinction of the original English sentence between the condition that an Event of Default has occurred and the condition that the Event is continuing.
+The second and third conditions of the sentence retain the distinction of the original English sentence between the condition that an Event of Default has occurred and the condition that the Event is continuing.
 However, in LE, events do not literally continue.
-Instead, LE employs the ontology of the Event Calculus (EC) [Kowalski and Sergot, 1986], in which events occur at time points, and events initiate or terminate "fluents", which are facts that flow with time.

-In accordance with the EC ontology of LE, the second condition of the sentence that the Event of Default is continuing at time T2 concerns a fluent, which represents both the ongoing state of Default and the identity of the earlier Event of Default that initiated the state of Default.
+Instead, LE employs the ontology of the Event Calculus (EC) (Kowalski and Sergot 1986), in which events occur at time points, and events initiate or terminate "fluents", which are facts that flow with time.
+In accordance with the EC ontology of LE, the third condition of the sentence that the Event of Default is continuing at time T2 concerns a fluent, which represents both the ongoing state of Default and the identity of the earlier Event of Default that initiated the state of Default.
 The fluent can be terminated, for example, by "curing" the default, in which case the Event of Default would no longer be "continuing".

-The second sentence of 6(a) specifies the occurrence and timing of an Early Termination Date, which takes place automatically if AET is specified in the Schedule.
-In contrast, the first sentence does not state that an Early Termination Date will actually occur.
-It merely permits the Non-defaulting Party to designate the occurrence of such an Early Termination Date i.e. in a non-automatic manner.
+The second sentence of 6(a) specifies the occurrence and timing of an Early Termination Date, which takes place automatically if AET is specified in the Schedule (as applying to a party) upon the occurrence of certain bankruptcy Events of Default.
+In contrast, the first sentence merely permits the Non-defaulting Party to designate the occurrence of such an Early Termination Date upon the occurrence of any kind of Event of Default.

 Permission, along with obligation and prohibition, is a deontic notion, which is normally formalised by means of a specialised deontic logic.
-However, the metalogical (or "higher-order") capabilities of LP, which are inherited by LE, are sufficiently powerful to represent such deontic relationships.
-In the case of Section 6(a) and similar cases, the deontic relationship between a party being permitted to designate the occurrence of an event, and the event actually occurring can be expressed in LE as:
+However, the metalogical (or "higher-order") capabilities of LP, which are inherited by LE, are sufficiently powerful to represent such deontic relationships, e.g. (Sergot 1982; Lokhorst 1996).
+In the case of Section 6a and similar cases, the deontic relationship between a party being permitted to designate the occurrence of an event, and the actual occurrence of the event can be expressed in LE as:

-An event occurs at a time T2 if it is permitted that a party gives a notice to another party at a time T1 and the notice designates that the event occurs at T2 and T2 is at the same time or after T1 and the party gives the notice to the other party at T1.
+An event occurs at a time T2 if it is permitted that a party designates by an action at a time T1 that the event occurs at T2 and the party performs the action at T1.